jxxcarlson/MiniLatexTechOverview/chapter1.md

         |> ListMachine.runMachine addSpace
 ```

-The `renderLatexList` function prodece elements that can be
+In this way, `renderLatexList` function prodece elements that can be
 joined end-to-end.

-In the case of a list of `Html msg`,
+### MathJax

+The appropriately spacifyied value `Html msg`,
-theres are sent directly to the DOM, where MathJax can operate
+is sent directly to the DOM.
+If it contains math text,
-on exposed elements to produce an esthetically pleasing result.
+MathJax can operate on exposed element which produce an
+esthetically pleasing result.